mkmat/CODE-GPSD-3D/README.md

 ## Output

-GPSD-3D returns a list of pore radii in a file, either in configfilename.gpsd or outputfilename, if the latter had explicitly been defined on the command line.
+GPSD-3D returns a list of pore radii *r* in a file, either in configfilename.gpsd or outputfilename, if the latter had explicitly been defined on the command line.

-## How to run GPSD-3D
+        0.65831239517769990
+        0.27475487839819612
+        1.0705469842835491E-003
+        0.68528964734647357
+        ...

+This list of *r* values (for the chosen values *r<sub>p</sub>* and *r<sub>c</sub>*) gives rise to a distribution of pore radii, so called generalized geometric pore radius distribution *P(r;r<sub>p</sub>|r<sub>c</sub>)*.
+The bare radius of the particles *r<sub>o</sub>* is usually not mentioned here, as it belongs to the system.
+For monodisperse systems only the sum or *r<sub>o</sub>+r<sub>c</sub>* matters.
+For polydisperse systems each spherical particle has its own radius according to the configuration file, and *r<sub>c</sub>" can be used to effectively modify the stored radii, without changing the configuration file.

+## Polydisperse systems: Grid-based <a name="hardcoded">

+For the case of polydisperse systems, the GPSD-3D script contains two lines that may be edited by users to increase or reduce the resolution further.
+The default setting is:

+        $min_delta_grid     = 0.005;      # USER-defined minimum grid spacing (in units of the effective particle radius ro+rc)
+        $maxvoxels_grid     = 1000000;    # USER-defined upper limit for number of voxels